 \subsection{Tabular question answering}

-We report the experimental results for Tabular question answering in Table~\ref{tab:toolcurator_results_SQL}.
-Firstly, they indicate that providing no context about the table when prompting the instruction-tuned StarChat language model has very poor performance (first row), with an EM metric of 0.25\%.
-This is expected since the WikiSQL benchmark questions require information contained in the table, and the model does not have any other information to answer the question except for the general knowledge stored in its parameters.
-However, even if we pass the table as part of the prompt, the performance does not improve much.
-For example, passing in a zero-shot fashion (second row) only has an EM metric of 1.83\%.
-This may be challenging for the model as the information in the table is presented in a form that is not easy for the LLM to naturally handle (i.e. a table rather than natural language).
-While passing an example of table usage in a one-shot fashion (third row) improves the soft-EM metric, the EM metric is still very low (2.03\%).
-Hence, this is still very challenging for the model.
-Thirdly, the performance increases once we provide a one-shot example containing the relevant table and SQL query (fourth row), with an EM of 12.3\%.
-The ability to use the SQL tool improves the performance markedly.
+The experimental results for TQA are shown in~\autoref{tab:toolcurator_results_SQL}.
+Providing no context about the table when prompting the instruction-tuned StarChat language model has very poor performance (first row).
+This is expected, since the questions in WikiSQL require information contained in the table, while the model does not have any other information except for the general knowledge stored in its parameters.
+Even if we pass the table in the context, the performance does not improve much due to the inherent difficulty to ingest structured data.
+We observe that passing the table in a zero-shot fashion is not good (second row).
+Even including an example of table usage in a one-shot fashion (third row) improves only the soft-EM but the EM metric remains low (2.03\%).
+Performance increases once we enable the model to use the SQL tool and provide a one-shot example containing both the relevant table and the SQL query (fourth row, $EM=12.3\%$).

-We obtain a significant increase in performance when we fine-tune the StarChat model using the \ourtool curated data (last row), with an EM of 34.5\%.
-Our full method performs significantly better than fine-tuning the StarChat language model using synthetic data without curation, \FTone (second to last row) which has an EM of 23.86\%, although that still outperforms the other baselines by a large margin as well, indicating the utility of our \ourtool synthetic data generation scheme.
+We observe an increase in performance if we use~\ourtool{} to fine-tune the StarChat model (\FTtwo{}, last row).
+Indeed,~\ourtool{} performs significantly better than fine-tuning the StarChat language model with uncurated data only (\FTone{}, second to last row).
+Even so,~\FTone{} still outperforms the other baselines.